quantgirluk/aleatory/docs/source/index.rst

 Compatibility
 -------------

-Stochastic is tested on Python versions 3.7, and 3.8.
+Aleatory is tested on Python versions 3.7, and 3.8.

 Documentation